Raiders 13th at King of Mountain

 Reinsel was fourth at 132 pounds with Kunselman doing the same thing at 138.
 Senior Bryce Rafferty was fifth at 215 while freshman Cole Householder finished eighth at 126.

-In the team standings, the Raiders were just behind a trio of highly-ranked Class 2A teams as Chestnut Ridge, Forest Hills and Bald Eagle Area were 10th through 12th.
+In the team standings made up mostly of Class 3A schools, the Raiders were just behind a trio of highly-ranked Class 2A teams as Chestnut Ridge, Forest Hills and Bald Eagle Area were 10th through 12th.

 Williamsport won the team title with 169 pounds, 10 ahead of Council Rock South with State College, Greater Latrobe and Central Mountain rounding out the top five.